 I do appreciate the individualized approach, but not sure if it’s another fad?
 Thoughts?

 Leslie – thank you for reaching out.
 As a pharmacist I am not a big fan of combination products, and prefer to start supplements one at a time, as there is a potential of reacting to some of the ingredients.
 You might be interested in my new supplement line Rootcology!
 Rootcology’s mission is to provide safe and effective supplement solutions for people struggling with autoimmune thyroid conditions.
-Rootcology supplements are composed of high-quality premium, gluten, dairy, soy, pesticide, and toxin-free ingredients and undergo third-party testing to ensure that the ingredients on the label match the ingredients inside each bottle.
+Rootcology supplements are composed of high-quality premium, gluten, dairy, soy, pesticide, and toxin-free ingredients and undergo rigorous testing to ensure that the ingredients on the label match the ingredients inside each bottle.

 Here is a link to the site. https://www.rootcology.com/collections/supplements.